 HTTPS is a secure web protocol that allows each of your websites to safely communicate with your website visitors.

-If you have dedicated load balancers, perform the following steps to enable HTTPS/SSL for your Acquia Cloud Site Factory websites with custom domain names:
+If you have dedicated load balancers and want to create a new certificate or add domain names to an existing Unified Communications certificate (UCC), perform the following steps to enable or update HTTPS/SSL for your Acquia Cloud Site Factory websites with custom domain names:

 - Generate a Certificate Signing Request (CSR) through the command-line interface, as described in Creating CSR files.

 - After you generate and copy the CSR, use it to obtain an SSL certificate.
 If you need to cover multiple domains, you should obtain a Unified Communications certificate (UCC).